carlos2606/menu-maker-app/README.md

-# simple-restaurant-app
+# Menu Maker
-Basic Python web server using HTTPServer library to CRUD on restaurants
+Menu Maker app built with Python and Flask